lourdenielouis891/CRM-Sales-Analysis/README.md

 - Salesforce reports and dashboards

 ## Conclusion
 This project strengthened my skills in CRM systems, sales analysis, dashboard creation, and business reporting using Salesforce, Google Sheets, and Excel.
-It also improved my ability to organize and analyze business data to support data-driven decisions.
+It also improved my ability to organize and analyze business data to support data-driven decision

-## Dashboard Preview

 ## Author
 Lourdenie Louis